 Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or the Fund has transferred substantially all the risks and rewards of ownership.
+Financial liabilities are derecognised when the obligation under the liability is discharged, cancelled or expires.
 When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the derecognition of the original liability and the recognition of a new liability.
-The difference in the respective carrying amounts is recognised in the statement of comprehensive income.
+The difference in the respective carrying amounts is recognised in the statement of comprehensive income iii.

-iii.
 Measurement

-• Financial instruments at fair value through profit or loss
+· Financial instruments at fair value through profit or loss